The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

 Good Morning Foodie Gypsies!
 More Food Gypsy TV.
 In Part II in our Real Life.
 Real Butter.
 Series we take you behind the scenes Le Cordon Bleu Ottawa; in conversation with one of my favorite Chefs; Chef Christopher Price in the Production Kitchen.

-(Oh relax, they’re all my favorite just in different ways.)
+(They’re all my favorite just in different ways.)

-In my research before choosing a culinary school I considered several factors; the structure of the program, the depth of the instruction, the caliber of the instructors, the stability of the institution, it’s reputation within the industry, what students (past and present) say about that institution and finally I visited my top four picks to see how it “felt”.
+In my research before choosing a culinary school I considered several factors; the structure of the program, the depth of the instruction, the caliber of the instructors, the stability of the institution, its reputation within the industry, what students (past and present) say about that institution and finally, I visited my top four picks to see how it “felt”.

 Top four picks: Culinary Institute of America (CIA, New York, USA), French Culinary Institute of America (FCI, New York, USA), Pacific Culinary Institute (Vancouver, Canada) and Le Cordon Bleu (Ottawa, Canada)

-First impressions count for a lot, each was welcoming (though some, more so than others) they were interested in me and my goals and each offered a program of intensity and depth.
+First impressions count for a lot, each was welcoming (though some, more so than others) they were interested in me and my goals, and each offered a program of intensity and depth.

 What I found surprising in these visits was not what was present (they all have similar buildings and kitchens) but what was missing… the smell of something cooking!